 - Domestic support obligations – ex. alimony, child support, etc.

 Bankruptcy Law Firm in Tampa

 Bankruptcy law can be very confusing and intimidating, especially when it involves a Chapter 13 bankruptcy payment plan.
-If you are considering seeking bankruptcy protection you should contact an experienced Tampa bankruptcy lawyer at Florida Law Advisers, P.A. for legal advice..
-Florida Law Advisers, P.A. is a customer-service oriented firm with a strong reputation for providing personalized attention and dedicated legal counsel.
-For a free, confidential initial consultation contact us today at 800 990 7763 or complete the free case review inquiry on our website.
+If you are considering seeking bankruptcy protection you should contact an experienced Tampa bankruptcy lawyer at Florida Law Advisers, P.A. for legal advice.
+We are a customer-service oriented firm with a strong reputation for providing personalized attention and dedicated legal counsel.
+For a free, confidential initial consultation call us today at 800 990 7763.